Harelzx/Physics/README.md

 *   **Fit Quality**: Real-time R² and RMSE analysis to quantify how well the simulation matches reality.
 *   **Interactive GUI**: Built with NiceGUI for easy parameter adjustment and visualization.

+## Example Data

+A sample CSV file `horizontal_throw_tracking.csv` is included in the repository.
+You can use this file to test the "Overlay Measured Data" feature.
+It contains real-world tracking data of a ball thrown horizontally.

 ## Installation

 1. Clone the repository: